The Romanesque Road in Saxony Anhalt

 The church tower was almost completely destroyed at the end of the Second World War.
 Its remains towered over the town for decades as a ruin.
 Meanwhile, the tower is completely rebuilt.
 In the process, the ruin was skilfully integrated into the new Westwerk.
 Visitors can easily see what the tower looked like a few years ago.
 In Petar's video about the Romanesque Road (see above) you can see that.
 Today there are various event and conference rooms in its interior.
 As long as the interior of the church is being renovated, one of these rooms is also used as a church space.

-You should not miss a visit to the church because of the magnificent view that offers from the top floor of the church tower on the Elbe.
-This floor can be reached via the newly built elevator.
-The church is open daily during the season from April to October as a cycling church.
+You shouldn't miss a visit to the church because of the grandiose view of the Elbe meadows from the top floor of the church tower.
+You can reach this floor via the newly built elevator.
+The church is open daily as a cyclist's church during the season from April to October.

 Church in Sandau